How Many Steps Should You Really Take Each Day? New Science Behind the Optimal Daily Step Count

 • The highly active group (≥12,500 steps/day) benefitted from a 65% reduction compared to those walking fewer than 5000 steps/day.

-That being said, there was some variation within these values depending on age.
+That being said, age affected these values somewhat.
 For younger adults (<70 years), the benefits plateaued at 8,000-10,000 steps/day, while older adults (≥70 years) continued to see benefits beyond this range.
 The minimum protective dose for younger adults was about 4,000 steps/day, whereas it was about 2,500 steps/day for older adults.

-A lot of people fall into the trap of associating more with better.
+Many people fall into the trap of associating more with better.
 In the case of step counts, this is generally true.
-For example, in this study, going from ~3000 steps/day to ~14,000 steps/day was associated with a 70% reduction in the risk of all-cause mortality.
+In this study, increasing steps from ~3,000 to ~14,000 per day was associated with a 70% reduction in the risk of all-cause mortality.
 However, it’s very unlikely that someone who’s currently hitting ~3000 steps/day is suddenly going to start walking 14,000 steps/day consistently.

 Instead, it’s more common to see people gradually increase their steps, jumping from one step ‘bucket’ to the next (e.g. 3000-5000 steps/day to 5000-7000 steps/day).
 Therefore, it’s worth contextualising what an incremental increase in step count translates to in terms of risk reduction.

-To set the scene, the reference value for the total sample was 3,143 steps per day, meaning ~3,000 steps per day were used as a baseline value against which the other step counts were compared.
-A hazard ratio of 1.0 is assigned to the reference value (a hazard ratio of 1.0 means no difference in risk compared to the baseline, while a hazard ratio greater than 1 indicates increased risk and less than 1 indicates reduced risk).
+To set the scene, researchers set the reference value for the total sample at 3,143 steps per day, meaning they used ~3,000 steps per day as a baseline value to compare against the other step counts.
+They assigned a hazard ratio of 1.0 to the reference value (a hazard ratio of 1.0 means no difference in risk compared to the baseline, while a hazard ratio greater than 1 indicates increased risk and less than 1 indicates reduced risk).

 Here’s a table from the study showing a breakdown of different step counts and the associated hazard ratio (along with the 95% confidence interval in brackets).